 Fewer than 12% of ultra-high-net-worth portfolios held more than 15% in cash during the 2019 Strait of Hormuz incidents, yet those that did outperformed their fully-invested peers by an average of 340 basis points over the following six months.

-As Iran tensions push oil markets toward fresh volatility thresholds in 2026, wealth managers advising families with eight-figure and nine-figure portfolios face a genuinely complex decision: tactical repositioning or disciplined patience?
+As Iran tensions push oil markets toward fresh volatility thresholds in 2026, wealth managers advising families with eight-figure and nine-figure portfolios face a genuinely complex decision.
+Do you reposition tactically, or do you hold your nerve and trust the long game?

 Key Takeaways & The 5Ws